AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 - the static toe is equal to zero;

 Under these assumptions are defined the axle characteristics, that are two functions (one per axle) that give the total lateral force of the axle as a function of the slip angle only.
+To do that numerically some steps have been made.
+First of all